The Temples of Pagan

 - The Ananda Pagoda, considered one of the most beautiful in Pagan, plays host to its annual festival in January.
 Pilgrims from all over the country gather here to celebrate the wisdom of Buddha with music, worship and plenty of high spirits.

-Find out more about tailor-made holidays in Burma
+Find out more about tailor-made holidays in Myanmar

 Was this useful?